519 672 2121

 In the third decision in the trilogy, Chief Justice Winkler found that a proposed class action against CN Rail could not be certified, as it was based on the difference between managers and non-managers, which would have to be assessed on a case-by-case basis.

-There are very few employers comparable to the banks in terms of the size and relative uniformity of their workforce, so plaintiff-side class action lawyers may not be able to turn overtime cases into a speciality.
+There are very few employers comparable to the banks in terms of the size and relative uniformity of their workforce, so plaintiff-side class action lawyers may not be able to turn overtime cases into a specialty.
 However, publicity about these cases will raise employees’ awareness of the issue of overtime entitlements, so we’ll be encouraging our clients to carefully review their overtime policies and the level of consistency in applying those policies.